arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 3.19.2021
+One of the hardest parts of speaking Chinese is getting the tones right.
+The canonical example of this is "ma", which can mean 4 different things depending on how you say it:

+- mā means mother
+- má means hemp
+- mǎ means horse
+- mà means scold

+So if you don't want to call your mother a horse, get the tone right!

 ### 3.18.2021
 There are two main types of oats: rolled and steel-cut.